Art Windsor–Essex: History

 In 1993, the Art Gallery of Windsor experienced another major shift in both location and outlook.
 The gallery moved to the Devonshire Mall, leasing its industrial waterfront building to the province of Ontario to house the new Casino Windsor in order to both raise the funds needed to expand the gallery and its collections.

 For six years, the Art Gallery of Windsor remained in a limbo of sorts, unable to decide whether to remain in its inadequate Devonshire location, move to another location within the city and renovate, reclaim the warehouse location, or to build a new home for the gallery.
 Finally, in 1999, Dr. Lois Smedick, president of the AGW board of directors, unveiled plans for a new art museum on the old warehouse location.
 Shortly thereafter, the old Carling warehouse was torn down and a new modernist building was erected in its place, which houses the Art Gallery of Windsor today.
 In 2014 a new museum, the Chimczuk Museum, was built on the first floor in the art gallery building, while the art gallery occupies the two upper floors.
 The museum is named after Joseph Chimczuk.

+In April 2022, as part of a new strategic plan, the institute was renamed Art Windsor–Essex; the rename is part of a plan to increase its outreach via digital platforms and outside activities.
+It will also increase its focus on "hands-on" activities, including opening its education centre to the public, and plans to add activities in Essex County.